jhonatangcavalcanti/olavo-calculator/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/calculator.
+Bug reports and pull requests are welcome on GitLab at https://gitlab.globoi.com/carlos.dias/calculator.